Authors

 Future Legislation and the Tennessee State Health Plan

-The bill mandates the Tennessee Health Facilities commission to create a plan to study the impact of the certificate of need and facility licensure legislation changes on the healthcare industry.
+The bill mandates the Tennessee Health Facilities commission to study the impact of the certificate of need and facility licensure legislation changes on the healthcare industry.
 This could potentially present further changes to the CON process and regulations.

-In March 2024, the Tennessee Department of Health published their 2024-2026 State Health Plan, presenting 58 recommendations to health care providers to meet the needs of Tennesseans and improve the health outcomes of the state.
+In March 2024, the Tennessee Department of Health published the 2024-2026 State Health Plan,[1] presenting 8 recommendations to meet the needs of Tennesseans and improve the health outcomes of the state.
 The plan gives potential opportunities for health care providers to develop facilities or services to meet the needs outlined.

 RPC provides Certificate of Need (CON) services to healthcare providers nationally.
 Our experience spans 30 years and about as many states.
 We work closely with the healthcare provider’s staff to assemble information to address the state’s criteria and requirements.
 We work to anticipate the arguments that opponents and competing applicants will make in the project design and the supporting documentation.